mesosphere/marathon/README.md

 ## Features

-* *HA* -- run any number of Marathon schedulers and only one is elected as leader; if you access a non-leader, you get an HTTP redirect to the current leader
+* *HA* -- run any number of Marathon schedulers, but only one gets elected as leader; if you access a non-leader, you get an HTTP redirect to the current leader
 * *Basic Auth* and *SSL*
 * *REST API*
 * *Web UI*
 * *Metrics* -- via Coda Hale's [metrics library](http://metrics.codahale.com/)
 * *Service Constraints* -- e.g., only one instance of a service per rack, node, etc.
 * *Service Discovery* and *Monitoring*
-* *Event Subscription* -- e.g., if you need to notify an external service about task updates or state changes, you can supply an HTTP endpoint to receive these notifications.
-This is especially useful if you have
+* *Event Subscription* -- e.g., if you need to notify an external service about task updates or state changes, you can supply an HTTP endpoint to receive notifications

 ## Set-up and Running